robsimmons/dusa-artifact/README.md

 # Dusa implementation, examples, and benchmarking

-Artifact for the paper "Finite Choice Logic Programming," POPL 2025.

-## Claims

-This artifact supports the following claims in the Finite Choice Logic Programming paper:
+This artifact supports the following claims in the Finite Choice Logic Programming paper, conditionally accepted for presentation at [POPL 2025](https://popl25.sigplan.org/):

 1. Dusa is our implementation of finite-choice logic programming, the language from the paper.
 The implementation supports three modes of interaction: a TypeScript API, a command-line program, and a browser-based editor.
 2. Dusa can enumerate solutions to finite-choice logic programs in a randomized fashion.
 3. The runtime behavior of Dusa can often reliably (if approximately) be predicted by McAllester's cost semantics based on prefix firings.
 4. Dusa outperforms state-of-the-art answer set programming engines on a variety of examples, in part because our implementation avoids the grounding bottleneck encountered by ASP solvers that take a ground-then-solve approach to program execution.

+All the figures from the main body of the paper are included in the `examples/` directory, and can be run in the online editor or with the software artifact included here.

-## Online artifact
+# Online editor

 This is intended to be an archival version to accompany a publication, but by far the easiest way to verify claims #1 and #2 is to visit https://dusa.rocks/ and replace the contents of the text box with the program from Figure 1: